 - Payment Gateway

-What is a Merchant Account
+What Is A Merchant Account

-A merchant account is a type of a bank account which can accept payments via credit cards, debit cards, net banking, third-party payment applications, etc. You or your company sign a contract with a bank to open a merchant account for your online business so that all the payments derived from online sales are directly transferred to your business bank account.
+A merchant account is a type of bank account which can accept payments via credit cards, debit cards, net banking, third-party payment applications, etc. You or your company sign a contract with a bank to open a merchant account for your online business so that all payments derived from online sales are directly transferred to your business bank account.

 For this purpose, the bank asks you to fill out an application with all the details regarding your business which includes what products/services you sell online, to whom do you sell, different currencies in which you accept payments, estimated sales you would be making in a time period, etc.